 1948 -- Laurence Olivier.
 The one everybody talks about.
 I've only seen this once, and ought to see it again before I pass judgement on it, but my initial impression was not exactly favorable.
 I did like Jean Simmons as Ophelia.

-1965 -- Richard Burton.
-The one with the best "O, Vengeance!" ever.
+1964 -- Richard Burton.
+The one that gave me my favorite soliloquy.
 Hume Cronyn is an excellent Polonius, and the cast overall is solid.
 They play the whole thing in modern street clothes as if it were a final rehearsal before the costumes arrive, and with minimal scenery and props, which strips the whole production of distractions and makes you focus on the words and acting.
 And of course, Burton has a wonderful voice, and his performance is excellent.
 Plus, it's directed by Sir John Gielgud, who still holds the record for playing the role of Hamlet onstage the most often.
 I dearly love this version, and absolutely recommend it, though it's getting hard to find on DVD.
 Amazon Prime Instant Video has it as of early 2018, but I don't know how long that will last.

 1969 -- Nicol Williamson.
 The boring one.
 I did like how they twisted the nunnery scene to make it playful instead of mean.
 And Anthony Hopkins is a great Claudius.
 But overall, skip.